Giovanni Borromeo: Sources concerning the rescue of Jews

 Sources concerning the aid to Jews at the Fatebenefratelli present some discrepancies.

 Pietro Borromeo's 2007 book and Gordon Thomas' divulgative 2012 apologetic book on Pius XII's silence claim that Borromeo had planned the rescue of Jews and devised a non-existent syndrome (the K syndrome) to keep them safely as patients in disguise.
 This version of the story places the events in the weeks preceding the round up of October 16.

 Contrary to this thesis, both Sacerdoti and Ossicini date the episode concerning the Jews as October 16, 1943.
 Sacerdoti states that 27 Jews, who were his patients and knew they could trust him, sought him out for help.
 According to Sacerdoti's deposition he authorized their admission with the diagnosis of Koch disease and that Borromeo and the Prior "did not oppose his action".
 These patients remained at the hospital for few days and then were dismissed.
 Sacerdoti believed that many were subsequently denounced and arrested.
 Sacerdoti and Ossicini indicate that "K" was only an internal code-word to indicate all fugitive Koch patients, not exclusively Jewish.

 The evidence that led Yad Vashem to the recognition is consistent with this second version.

-In is article "October 16th, 1943", Ossicini cites a specific episode and connects it with Borromeo's actions: "I remember the heart-wrenching cry of a mother at Reginella Street.
+In is article "October 16th, 1943", Ossicini cites a specific episode and connects it with Borromeo's actions: "I remember the heart-wrenching cry of a mother on Reginella Street.
 She yelled to her small son: ‘Run, 'bello di mamma', run away!’.
 This admission of Jews as if they were patients became more frequent, with the help of the courageous professor Giovanni Borromeo.
 For this action, he then received a solemn recognition from the State of Israel".

 In his deposition 10 years earlier at the Shoah Foundation, Sacerdoti had narrated an identical episode he witnessed when he got up at dawn for the morning rounds (the hospital overlooks the Jewish quarter).
 Sacerdoti circumscribed the admission of Jews to the October 16th event and Borromeo's aid to members of the Almagià-Ajò family who in fact provided the only testimonies from beneficiaries of Borromeo's actions.

 It is possible that Ossicini, who also stated in the book that he was in hiding and could not remain at the hospital during the occupation, did not witness the October 16th event directly but mixed his own memories of the time with a story he had heard from Sacerdoti.

 Pietro Borromeo and Gordon Thomas attribute to Giovanni Borromeo the invention of a non-existent disease (the K Disease) that would have allowed him to admit hundreds of Jewish patients.
 Their version of the facts focuses only on Jewish rescue ignoring completely the broader situation narrated by Sacerdoti and Ossicini.